The backbone of academia

 This degree does not lead to a teaching license.

 Your first step will be to meet with an Admission Counselor.
-Once accepted as a freshman, talk to a Teacher Education Department advisor as soon as you can.
+Once accepted as a First-year student, talk to a Teacher Education Department advisor as soon as you can.
 Review the course catalog and four year map so you can plan to take the right courses at the right time.

 Your first step will be to meet with an Admissions Counselor, who can help with initial course planning.
 At this time, the FLC Registrar will review your transcript to determine which credits from your prior school can transfer here.
 To research what courses will be accepted: